Student-Travel (Kenderdine) at Dickinson

 The College has a limited pool of funding available for students to attend professional conferences.
-This support may include travel to present scholarly and/or creative work, or to attend workshops, short-courses, associated field trips and/or attending the presentation of a co-authored paper.
-Note that research resulting from a regular college course does not qualify for this funding, student/faculty research projects or 500-level independent research courses will be the normal origin of fundable projects.
-A maximum of $850 per student is available for the presentation of the projects which meet the criteria.
+This support typically is for travel to present scholarly and/or creative work related to Student-Faculty Research, Dana Research Assistantships or 500-level independent research.
+Students may also apply for support to attend workshops, short-courses, associated field trips at the conference where they are presenting their work.
+Note that research resulting from a regular college course does not qualify for this Kenderdine funding.
+A maximum of $1,000 per student is available for projects that meet the criteria.

 Information about other sources of funding for student travel and research can be found at : Center for Sustainability Education, Community Studies Center, and Student International Research Fund (SIRF).

 What criteria are used to determine funding?: R&D looks for:

 - Work is typically the result of a collaborative student/faculty research project or 500-level independent research course.
 Examples of origins of such research include a Dana Research Assistantship; a formal student/faculty research project supported by R&D or other externally funding source.

 - Student members of student-faculty research teams may apply for funding to travel to conferences where the results of research are presented; faculty members who are co-presenting should also complete an Application for R&D Support to Travel and Present a Paper at a Conference.